embicoin/documents/python programming in Storj.md

 First you should know that there are some rules for uploading/downloading:

-* Before uploading, you should get "token", which is neccsary for accesing Storj network.
+* Before uploading, you must get "token", which is neccsary for accesing Storj network.
-* After uploading, you can get "file hash" and "key", which is nessary for downloading from Storj network.
+* After uploading, you can get "file hash" and "key", which are necessary for downloading from Storj network.

 Check the API for getting token.